nissana/HW2/README.md

 Use Xcode to implement the Carousel app from the signed out state to the basic signed in state.
 This exercise leverages views, view properties, and events to create a high fidelity prototype.

-Time spent: 10 hours spent in total
+Time spent: 10 hours total

 Completed user stories:
  * [x] Static photo tiles on the initial screen